vojtechruz/vojtechruzicka-blog/drafts/css-position/index.md

 - fixed
 - sticky

 We'll cover details of these values a bit later.
+As with other properties, you can specify `inherit`, which means the value will be determined from the parent element.
+This can be useful as by default `position` does not cascade to its child elements.

 ## Placement properties
 Position property on its own is not that useful.
 It only says how the position should be calculated.
 For example relative to the normal position of an element.